AbrJA/anomaly-dashboard/README.md

     git clone https://github.com/AbrJA/anomalies-dashboard.git
     cd anomalies-dashboard

+**Run Locally (without Docker)**: If you prefer to run the app directly in R, make sure you have R (version ≥ 4.0) and the required packages installed.
+Then, in your terminal:

+    R -e "shiny::runApp('.')"

+Alternatively, open RStudio, set the working directory to the project folder, and click "Run App".

 **Build the Docker Image**: Navigate to the project directory in your terminal and build the Docker image.
 This process might take a few minutes as it downloads and installs all the necessary dependencies.

     docker build -t anomaly-dashboard .